matthiasn/talk-transcripts/Halloway_Stuart/RunningWithScissors.md

 What about the scissors part?
 When you run your program, what are you running?
-A lot of programming languages make you think of your program as a thing.
-That is your program, and you go run it.
-And maybe you made a special program to evaluate your program.
+A lot of programming languages make you think of your program as a _thing_ that is your program, that you go and run.
+And maybe you make a special program to evaluate your program.
 You run your unit tests, or whatever.

 But this is not really the sort of focused way at all.
 So the